6 Steps To Better Pneumatic Air Tool Repair And Maintenance

 Pneumatic tools are powered by air.
 Without an air supply, there is relatively no danger to the operator.
 However, any time a pneumatic tool is connected to an air source, there are certain critical steps necessary for safe use and maintenance.
 Any time the tool is not in use, it should be unplugged from the air supply source.
 This includes all breaks and shift changes and should also be disconnected following the last use of the day.
 Even if the operator were to walk away only momentarily, the pneumatic tool should be unplugged.
 Failure to do so can result in accidental discharge leading to serious injury or even death.

-After safely disconnecting from air supply source, make sure there are no fasteners left in the feed system or the tool itself.
+After safely disconnecting from the air supply source, make sure there are no fasteners left in the feed system or the tool itself.
 Never inspect the tool when still connected to its air supply!

 Pneumatic Tool Maintenance Step 2: Complete Visual Inspection of Tool